Payment and insurance

 If your child has received a referral from your PIP provider, please contact your insurance company to make sure the specialist that you will be seeing is covered, and that they are on your child’s health plan network.

-Financial assistance is available for families through Children’s Hospitals and Clinics of Minnesota.
+Financial assistance is available for families through Children’s Minnesota.

 - Children’s Financial Counseling, including links to the some of the forms below in Spanish, Hmong, and Somali.